appstate-apphack/appalhack/content/prizes.md

 The clubs involved in making AppHack possible are also in charge of their own respective prize category.
 Each of these categories is shown below with their respective prize.
 {% end %}

-{% card(title="WiCS — Best Women's Project", img="/prizes/imagicharm.jpg") %}
+{% card(title="WiCS — Best Women's Project", img="/prizes/earbuds.jpg") %}
-The WiCS club is awarding the best women's project with an reprogrammable imagiCharm, which can be programmed from your phone.
+The WiCS club is awarding the best women's project with a pair of wireless earbuds.

 To be eligible for this prize category, half the team has to identify as females.
 {% end %}